quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Congestion Avoidance

-Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically increases the congestion window by one maximum packet size per congestion window acknowledged, and MUST NOT increase the congestion window faster.
+Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically increases the congestion window by one maximum datagram size per congestion window acknowledged, and MUST NOT increase the congestion window faster.
 When a loss or ECN-CE marking is detected, the sender MUST reduce the cwnd.
 NewReno halves the congestion window, sets the slow start